 (27) in 1972, the Charles City County school board began receiving funds under the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 458aa et seq.) on behalf of Chickahominy students, which funding is provided as of the date of enactment of this Act under title V of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-458aaa et seq.); (28) in 1974, the Chickahominy Indian Tribe bought land and built a tribal center using monthly pledges from tribal members to finance the transactions; (29) in 1983, the Chickahominy Indian Tribe was granted recognition as an
+458aaa et seq.); (28) in 1974, the Chickahominy Indian Tribe bought land and built a tribal center using monthly pledges from tribal members to finance the transactions;

-- Indian tribe by the Commonwealth of Virginia, along with 5 other Indian tribes; - (30) in 1985, Governor Gerald Baliles was the special guest at an intertribal Thanksgiving Day dinner hosted by the Chickahominy Indian Tribe.
+- (29) in 1983, the Chickahominy Indian Tribe was granted recognition as an Indian tribe by the Commonwealth of Virginia, along with 5 other Indian tribes; - (30) in 1985, Governor Gerald Baliles was the special guest at an intertribal Thanksgiving Day dinner hosted by the Chickahominy Indian Tribe.

-(1) SECRETARY.-The term "Secretary" means the Secretary of the Interior.
-(2) TRIBAL MEMBER.-The term "tribal member" means-

-(A) an individual who is an enrolled member of the Tribe as of the date of enactment of this Act; and

-(B) an individual who has been placed on the membership rolls of the Tribe in accordance with this title.

-(3) TRIBE.-The term "Tribe" means the Chickahominy Indian Tribe.
+- (1) SECRETARY.-The term "Secretary" means the Secretary of the Interior.
+(2) TRIBAL MEMBER.-The term "tribal member" means- - (A) an individual who is an enrolled member of the Tribe as of the date of enactment of this Act; and - (B) an individual who has been placed on the membership rolls of the Tribe in accordance with this title. - (3) TRIBE.-The term "Tribe" means the Chickahominy Indian Tribe.

-(a) FEDERAL RECOGNITION.

-(1) IN GENERAL.-Federal recognition is extended to the Tribe.

-(2) APPLICABILITY OF LAWS.-All laws (including regulations) of the United States of general applicability to Indians or nations, Indian tribes, or bands of Indians (including the Act of June 18, 1934 (25 U.S.C.
-461 et seq.)) that are not inconsistent with this title shall be applicable to the Tribe and tribal mem-

-(b) Federal Services and Benefits.-

-- (1) IN GENERAL.-On and after the date of enactment of this Act, the Tribe and tribal members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes without regard - (A) the existence of a reservation for the Tribe; or
+- (a) Federal Recognition.- - (1) IN GENERAL.-Federal recognition is extended to the Tribe. - (2) APPLICABILITY OF LAWS.-All laws (including regulations) of the United States of general applicability to Indians or nations, Indian tribes, or bands of Indians (including the Act of June 18, 1934 (25 U.S.C.
+461 et seq.)) that are not inconsistent with this title shall be applicable to the Tribe and tribal members - (b) Federal Services and Benefits.- - (1) IN GENERAL.-On and after the date of enactment of this Act, the Tribe and tribal members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes without regard to the existence of a reservation for the Tribe. - (2) Service area.-For the purpose of the delivery of Federal services to tribal members, the service area of the Tribe shall be considered to be the area comprised of New Kent County, James City County, Charles City County, and Henrico County, Virginia.